How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 Apple Support

-• Shift+Command+5 and QuickTime only list "Microphone" as an audio source.
-Sound playing inside your Mac is routed to output devices, not input devices, so it simply doesn't show up.
+• Shift + Command + 5 and QuickTime only list "Microphone" as an audio source.
+Sound playing inside your Mac is routed to output devices (speakers, headphones), not input devices, so it simply doesn't show up in the picker.

 • Since macOS Catalina, TCC (Transparency, Consent & Control) has governed audio access.
 "Screen Recording" and "System Audio Recording Only" are separate permissions, and the native tools don't even call the latter API.

-• On macOS Sequoia and later, screen recording permission resets weekly and after every restart.
-"It worked yesterday but doesn't today" usually traces back to this.
+• On macOS Sequoia and later, screen recording permission resets monthly and after every restart.
+"It worked yesterday but doesn't today" almost always traces back to this.

-In short: no matter what setting you change, the built-in tools alone can't capture system audio.
-You either route through a virtual audio device, or use an app that handles it natively.
+The takeaway: no matter what setting you flip, the built-in tools alone cannot capture system audio.
+You either route through a virtual audio device, or you use an app that handles the system-audio API natively.
+Those are the only two real paths.

 1. No virtual audio device required